Henry le Despenser: Career after 1383

-The English army reached Edinburgh, which was sacked, but then retreated back to England, despite John of Gaunt's wish to go on to Fife.
+The English army reached Edinburgh, which was sacked, but then retreated to England, despite John of Gaunt's wish to go on to Fife.
 The Scottish campaign was one of the last times that Despenser marched with an army.

 Henry le Despenser continued to be controversial after his fighting career was over, mainly because of the vigorous methods he used to maintain control over the laity in his diocese and his own cathedral church.
 He defended the orthodoxy of the church against Lollardy as passionately as he defended his episcopal rights and privileges.

 For over a decade Despenser was involved in disputes with the chapter of Norwich Cathedral and with other religious communities in his diocese, mainly concerning the bishop's right to intervene in their internal affairs.
 In 1394 the monks appealed successfully to Pope Boniface IX against Despenser, but in 1395 matters were still not resolved, for that year the pope ordered William Courtenay the Archbishop of Canterbury to assist in mediating between the parties.
 On Richard II's instruction, the bishop and the convent instead appeared before Archbishop Courtenay and a royal council, but Courtenay's death in July 1396 prevented a resolution of the dispute from being finalised until 1398, when a royal commission decided in favour of Despenser.
 Pope Boniface annulled the decisions of the commission in 1401, after the convent appealed to him, but the papal sentences were ignored by Despenser.
 Eventually the monks came to terms with the bishop and accepted a loss of their autonomy.

 Fighting Lollardy

 Since 1381, there had been a growing fear of Lollardy among the English political elite.
-The Lollards had first appeared in the 1370s and had briefly found favour with the upper classes, but in 1382 power was given for the authorities to detain heretics and examine them in a Church court.
+The Lollards had first appeared in the 1370s and had briefly found favour with the upper classes, but in 1382, power was given to the authorities to detain heretics and examine them in a Church court.
 During the second half of his reign Richard II became steadily more determined to maintain religious orthodoxy and acted increasingly harshly to suppress the Lollards.
 His successor Henry IV went even further, introducing the death penalty for heresy and for possession of a bible.

 Despenser took active steps to maintain orthodoxy in his own diocese.
 Walsingham praised Henry's actions against the Lollards and contrasted him with his fellow bishops:

 Henry however appears not to have dealt too savagely in dealing with heretics.
-On 1 May 1399, William Sawtrey, a Norfolk curate and a Lollard, was examined before him.
+On 1 May 1399, William Sawtrey, a Norfolk curate and a Lollard, was examined before him at his Bishop's palace, South Elmham Hall.
 Sawtrey recanted his heresies in public and apparently received no serious punishment, but after moving to London, Sawtrey's heretical preaching attracted the attention of Archbishop Thomas Arundel and he was summoned to appear before a convocation at St. Paul's.
 Despenser did not attend but sent a written memorandum on 23 February.
 Following his trial Sawtrey was condemned as a relapsed heretic and was burned in chains at Smithfield in 1401.